kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 //
 // There are two enforcement levels:
 //
-//   - NETWORK: Enforces the policy at the network layer (L4), typically at
+//   - Network: Enforces the policy at the network layer (L4), typically at
 //     network proxies or gateway dataplanes.
 Only supports attributes available
 //     at connection time (e.g., source identity, port).
 Recommended for broad,
 //     coarse-grained access controls.
 //
-//   - APPLICATION: Enforces the policy at the application layer (L7), typically at
+//   - Application: Enforces the policy at the application layer (L7), typically at
 //     HTTP/gRPC-aware sidecars or L7 proxies.
 Enables fine-grained authorization
 //     using protocol-specific attributes (e.g., HTTP paths, methods).
 //
 // This field clarifies policy intent and informs where enforcement is expected
 // to happen.
 It also enables implementation-specific validation and behavior.
 //
-// +kubebuilder:validation:Enum=NETWORK;APPLICATION
+// +kubebuilder:validation:Enum=Network;Application
 type EnforcementLevel string

 ```